auth0/docs/articles/custom-domains/index.md

 Using custom domains with centralized login is the most seamless and secure experience for developers and end users.
 For more information, please see our docs on [centralized login and customizing the hosted login pages](/hosted-pages/login).

 ::: warning
-Custom Domains is a beta feature available only for public-cloud tenants [with their environment tag set as **Development**](/dev-lifecycle/setting-up-env).
+Custom Domains is a beta feature available only for paying public-cloud tenants [with their environment tag set as **Development**](/dev-lifecycle/setting-up-env).
 :::

 ## Prerequisites